-Kraken Penetrator round - Containing a solid adamantium tip, penetrator rounds are designed to punch through even the toughest armour with ease.
-Halve the Armour value of any location hit by a kraken shell, before making deductions from the damage inflicted.
+Kraken Penetrator round - Containing a solid adamantium tip, penetrator rounds a designed to punch through even the toughest armour with ease.
+Halve the Armou value of any location hit by a kraken shell, before making deductions from the damage inflicted.